-Coast’s key employment and employment-based training programs – the Culinary Skills Training Program and Transitional Employment Program – focus on building clients’ skills and supporting them in transitioning into meaningful work.
+Coast’s key employment and employment-based training programs – the Culinary Skills Training Program and Transitional Employment Program, including the Young Adult Program – focus on building clients’ skills and supporting them in transitioning into meaningful work.
 Through the Coast Social Enterprise Foundation, Coast also operates two social enterprises: Social Crust Cafe & Catering and Landscaping with Heart.
 Supporting these businesses is another way to help reduce stigma and support those recovering from mental illness.

 The Culinary Skills Training Program offers youth recovering from mental illness or with other barriers to employment with training, coaching, and work experience so that they can enter the labor force or continue further culinary schooling.